Brains

 What's needed is not a longer context window.
 What's needed is structure: a place where facts, directives, corrections, decisions, and predictions live as first-class rows that any assistant in the rotation can read and write.
 The cognitive infrastructure has to outlive the conversation.

-A Postgres schema for first-class persistent cognition.
-Tables: facts, directives (rules to follow), corrections (mistakes not to repeat), decisions (with alternatives_considered and beliefs_relied_on), predictions (with verification windows), voice_laws (how to write), tool_profiles, mirrors.
-Operates as an MCP server; every assistant in the rotation reads from and writes to the same brain.
-Predictions are graded against reality on a twelve-hour loop; calibration drift triggers wisdom-note updates across the directive set.
+A relational substrate for first-class persistent cognition.
+Facts, directives (rules to follow), corrections (mistakes not to repeat), decisions (with their alternatives and beliefs intact), predictions (with verification windows), voice laws (how to write), and tool profiles all live as structured rows.
+Operates as a shared MCP layer; every assistant in the rotation reads from and writes to the same brain.
+Predictions are graded against reality on a fixed loop; calibration drift triggers updates across the directive set.

 The schema is opinionated by design.
 There is no 'notes' bag.
-A correction has a wrong_value, a correct_value, a danger_level, and a context — because the kind of correction that matters has structure, and the kind that doesn't, doesn't belong.
-A decision has alternatives_considered because the alternatives are usually what makes the decision interesting.
-Voice laws are versioned because what one assistant calls 'tone' another calls 'formatting' and the only way to keep them in sync is to write the rules down where both can read.
+A correction has explicit shape — what was wrong, what is correct, how dangerous, in what context — because the kind of correction that matters has structure, and the kind that doesn't, doesn't belong here.
+A decision is recorded with the alternatives that were on the table, because the alternatives are usually what makes the decision interesting.
+Voice laws are versioned because what one assistant calls 'tone' another calls 'formatting', and the only way to keep them in sync is to write the rules down where both can read.